Label Embedding via Low-Coherence Matrices: Label embedding by low-coherence matrices

+For example, the regression algorithm can be specified by selecting a model class $\cF_0$ and a surrogate loss $\ell^G$, and learning $f$ by empirical risk minimization:

+In our experiments we select $\cF_0$ to be a neural network with $n$ nodes in the output layer, and $\ell^G$ to be the squared error loss mentioned previously, the same surrogate analyzed in the next section.

+As a remark, we have treated $G$ as a fixed input to the meta-algorithm, but it can also be trained jointly with $f$.
+Our analysis is independent of model training, and thus applies to this case as well.

+In the next section we present theory that supports selecting $G$ with low coherence, which has not previously been examined in the label embedding literature.

-\subsection{Excess Risk Bound}
+\subsection{Excess risk bound}

-We present the excess risk bound and examine the trade-off between the reduction in dimensionality and the potential penalty in accuracy.
-Before delving into the excess risk analysis, we first introduce the concepts of \textit{risk} and \textit{Bayes risk}.
+We present an excess risk bound, which relates the excess surrogate risk to the excess target risk.
+This bound justifies the use of the squared error surrogate, and also reveals a trade-off between the reduction in dimensionality (as reflected by $\lambda^G$) and the potential penalty in accuracy.